mavryk-network/mavryk-signatory/docs/signatory-architecture.md

 ```
 ### 2. Signatory Container Model
 The Signatory container diagram shows the different elements of the Signatory system, including Signatory as the central container, with various supporting software systems surrounding it.
-These supporting systems include client software for submitting requests to the Tezos API, the Prometheus service for storing metrics data, and various hardware-based and cloud-based HSMs for protecting cryptographic keys.
+These supporting systems include client software for submitting requests to the Mavryk API, the Prometheus service for storing metrics data, and various hardware-based and cloud-based HSMs for protecting cryptographic keys.
 The diagram also shows Signatory's different vaults to store cryptographic keys, such as AWS KMS and YubiHSM.
 ```mermaid
 flowchart TD
 User["Signatory User